shueppin/AutoCrafter-Datapack/README.md

-# How to add your own recipes
+# Add a crafting recipe

-At first download the datapack.
+First, download the datapack.

 <br/>

-**Creation of the recipe file**
+**Creation of the crafting recipe file**

 1. Go to `AutoCrafter/data/autocrafter/functions/crafting/templates`.
-2. Count the number of different input materials (items) your recipe needs.
+2. Count the number of different input materials (items) your crafting recipe needs.
 3. Copy the needed template.
 (For example if you have 2 different materials, then use the file `template_for_2_materials.mcfunction`)

-It should look someting like this (this is the template of the recipe wihich uses only one material):
+It should look someting like this (this is the template of the crafting recipe which uses only one material):

 ```mcfunction
 scoreboard players set @s material_1_count_needed input_count_#